tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 The security of general PQ/T hybrid authentication is discussed in {{I-D.ietf-pquip-hybrid-signature-spectrums}}.

 This document uses mechanisms defined in {{I-D.ietf-lamps-pq-composite-sigs}}, {{RFC7427}} and {{RFC9593}}, the security discussion in the corresponding RFCs also apply.

+One important security consideration mentioned in {{I-D.ietf-lamps-pq-composite-sigs}} worth repeating here is that component key used in either {{type-1}} or {{type-2}} MUST NOT be reused in any other cases including single-algorithm case.

 # IANA Considerations